Frequently Asked Questions

 How would you define the culture of MIT Sloan, and what kind of support programs and activities are available for strengthening relationships among students?

 The student body as a whole is very collaborative.
 You will work on assigned teams starting in your first semester.
-You will come to know everyone in your class, and be together for academic, team and social events!
+You will come to know everyone in your class, and be together (in person or virtually) for academic, team and social events!
 There are many opportunities to collaborate across programs through classes, clubs, conferences and different centers on campus.

 Do MBA students collaborate with students from other parts of the university?